Toble007/COVID-19_CS_5010_Project/Final Report.md

 Further improvements would be focused on improving the model to better explain the variance and improve the R-squared value.
 Perhaps, trying models outside of linear regression would be more helpful here.

 # Conclusions
+In conclusion, after pulling multiple datasets and performing data cleaning and merging, we were able to run a few regression tests on hypothesis we were interested in exploring.
+We also performed unit testing on our code using Glass-box/white-box testing methods.

 ## Key Takeaways
+Some of the conclusions we arrived at included:
+- For a 10% increase in Covid cases, testing efforts increased by 5.9%.
+- A 10% increase in new Covid cases from the current week led to a 2.1% increase in Vaccines.
+- There is a positive relationship between a country’s level of development and vaccination rates.
+- There is a positive relationship between individualism, uncertainty avoidance and the number of covid cases.
+In addition, we also produced a dashboard with visualizations to show the trend by week in vaccination rates and covid cases by multiple factors such as income group and region.

 ## Opportunities For Further Investigation

+There were also some areas we were interested in investigating further to produce better and more robust models.
+Some of the topics for further investigation include:

+Data Pipeline: automate the downloading of our dynamic data Data Timeline: explore alternative time windows (3 days, 10 days, etc) Data Selection: could use PCA or factor analysis to assess additional economic variables Ancillary Data: including public policy as categorical data (i.e.: 1 for lockdown imposed, 0 for no lockdown) Data Clean-Up: outlier detection would help with modeling Data Modeling: time-series (ARIMA) or maybe even Naive Bayesian Regression Data Visualization: annotated graphs